Melanie Teresa Bohrer grew up in Munich, Germany.

 and previously her BFA in Printmaking from the Rhode Island School of Design.

-She currently co-owns and co-runs Candor Arts, a publishing company based in
+She co-owned and co-ran Candor Arts, a publishing company based in

 My interest lies in creating artist books in the expanded field—exploring time, texture, place and pace.
 I like to make work exists in the in-betweens: the interstice that divides generations, the breath that separates my body from yours.